cbfacademy/react-assessment/README.md

 - A user should have the ability to add and remove items from a basket.
 - The basket should display the number of items added.
 - A user should be able to search the iTunes Search API using a text search field and review a list of results.
-- A user should be able to add and remove items from the search results to and from their basket.
+- A user should be able to transfer items in the search results to and from their basket.
 - The app should have an About page explaining how to use the app and who designed it.

 By the due date of this assessment you must have what is stated in the [criteria, detailed below,](#assessment-criteria) pushed to GitHub ready to be marked.